 Community dialogue programs encourage civil and productive conversation on topics of importance to contemporary society.
-They use oral history selections to spark dialogue on issues such as environmental sustainability, land and water use, women’s rights, and race and racism.
+They use oral history selections to spark dialogue on issues such as environmental sustainability, land and water use, women’s rights, and racism.
 Participants listen to short selections from oral history interviews and connect these narratives to their own lives as well as their communities.
 Oral history dialogue programs are a great way to build understanding among community members and facilitate new modes of civic engagement.

 This page contains all the information you need to use this program on your own.
 Follow the links below to access the resources, including audio files, transcripts, and facilitator guides.